 </ img>

-The bottom of the keyboard is made of matteplastic, with decorative diagonal stripes and another logo ROG.
-But more important is the presence of six large rubberized legs around the perimeter, due to which the keyboard does not slide on the table and does not bend.
-In the upper part there are grooves for cable laying, if necessary:
+The bottom of the keyboard is made of matteplastic, with decorative diagonal stripes and another ROG logo.
+But more important is the presence of six large rubberized feet around the perimeter, thanks to which the keyboard does not slide on the table and does not sag.
+The top has grooves for cable management if necessary:

 </ img>